-First off, I am SO incredibly sorry that you’ve been diagnosed with this fucking insidious disease.
+First off, I am SO incredibly sorry that you’ve been diagnosed with cancer.
 It will be a journey.
 A tough one.
 One that doesn’t end for years.
-But one that will make you stronger as a person; more compassionate, more able to “be in the now” and you’ll likely learn something about yourself that you didn’t know.
+But one that will make you stronger as a person; more compassionate, more able to “be in the now,” and you’ll likely learn something about yourself that you didn’t know.

 “We either make ourselves miserable, or we make ourselves strong.
 The amount of work is the same.”